Skip to main content

 Use Cases

-The rule catalog — predefined templates plus your custom rules — that you enable per team.
+The rule catalog — predefined templates plus custom rules you author per team.

 Integrations